 - The interdisciplinary nature of the department.
 General medicine fellows sit, interact, and sometimes collaborate with pediatric and health policy faculty and fellows in the department;

 - Unique research opportunities.
 DPM is among leading academic departments in the country studying systems of care, health insurance design, and chronic diseases across the lifespans of patients;

 - Data resources: DPM hosts several of the largest and richest datasets in the country for studying health policies, trends in patient outcomes, disease populations, and rare conditions.

-Each year the program selects six to eight fellows from a national pool of applicants, one or two of whom are based in DPM.
-Fellows are funded by federal grants for two years of study, and they occasionally spend a third year at DPM with support from departmental or other competitive fellowships.
-Fellows attend classes at the Harvard School of Public Health in the Clinical Effectiveness track, which is specifically designed for physicians, and complete a master's degree.
-DPM fellows also participate in curricula in teaching and caring for the underserved, see patients part-time (usually at a Harvard Vanguard office), and have the opportunity to teach in HMS courses directed by department faculty.
-Most of their time, however, is spent conducting clinical epidemiology and delivery science research under the guidance of a faculty mentor.
+Each year the Harvard-wide Fellowship selects six to eight fellows from a national pool of applicants, one or two of whom are based in DPM.
+Fellows are funded by federal grants or other funds for two years of study, and they occasionally spend a third year at DPM.
+Most fellows attend classes at the Harvard School of Public Health in the Clinical Effectiveness track, which is specifically designed for physicians, and complete a master's degree.
+DPM fellows also participate in curricula in teaching and caring for the underserved, see patients part-time (usually at an Atrius office), and have the opportunity to teach in HMS courses directed by department faculty.
+Most of their time, however, is spent conducting clinical epidemiology, health policy, and delivery science research under the guidance of a faculty mentor.

-Over the years of DPM’s participation with the Harvard General Medicine and Primary Care Fellowship, 19 fellows have been based in our department.
-The vast majority of alumni continue as primary care generalists in academic medicine; they populate the faculties of numerous general internal medicine divisions nationally and have assumed leadership positions in internal medicine.
+Over the years of DPM’s participation with the Harvard General Medicine and Primary Care Fellowship, 20 fellows have been based in our department.
+The vast majority of alumni continue as primary care generalists in academic medicine and many have major leadership positions in academics, policy development, and internal medicine.